jonathanglasmeyer/babel-plugin-import-asserts/README.md

       compress: {drop_console: true}
     }),
 ```
 this won't have any performance + code size impact in production builds.
+(Or you do not use the plugin at all for your production config.
+Now that I think about it. :))

 # Usage
 ```